List of political parties in Croatia

-This article lists political parties in Croatia.

-Croatia has a multi-party system with numerous parties that must collaborate to form coalition governments; a party rarely has a chance of gaining power alone.
-Between January 1990 (when political parties were legalized in Croatia) and May 2022, 391 political parties were registered, out of which 224 have since been struck from the register.
+This article lists current political parties in Croatia, as well as former parties dating back as far as 1841.
+Since 1989, Croatia has a multi-party system with numerous parties that must collaborate to form coalition governments.

+There are a total of 160 active political parties in Croatia as of November 3, 2024.
+Since January 1990 (when first political parties were officially legalized in Croatia) a total of 409 of them have been registered to date, out of which 249 have since been struck from the register.

+The legal position, conditions, method and procedure for the establishment, registration and termination of political parties are determined by the Political Parties Act.